Kobe Pauwels: GT career

+Pauwels' Comtoyou Aston Martin at the 2024 24 Hours of Spa.

 Pauwels made his GT3 debut at the Nürburgring round of the 2023 GT World Challenge Europe Endurance Cup.
 On his debut, Pauwels scored points by finishing eighth in the three-hour enduro.

 Comtoyou Racing retained Pauwels for the GT World Challenge Europe Endurance Cup season, competing in the first three rounds in the Bronze Cup, scoring a class podium at the first round of the season at Le Castellet.
 After switching to Comtoyou's Silver lineup at Monza and scoring a class podium, Pauwels joined Saintéloc Racing for the season-ending Jeddah round.
 In the six hour enduro, Pauwels scored a class win in his only race for the French team.

 In early 2024, it was announced that Pauwels would compete for NGT Motorsport in the Porsche Carrera Cup Benelux.
 Scoring a best result of fourth in race two at Assen, Pauwels was crowned Rookie champion at the season-ending round at Zolder.

 Pauwels returned to Comtoyou Racing for 2025, competing in both the GT World Challenge Europe Endurance Cup and GT World Challenge Europe Sprint Cups.
+Finishing 33rd in the Silver Cup standings of the former, Pauwels found more success in the latter, scoring three class wins and two more podiums to secure the Silver Cup title at the season finale in Valencia, as he also graduated from the Aston Martin Racing Driver Academy at the end of the year.
+At the end of the year, Pauwels joined Ecurie Ecosse Blackthorn to race in the GT class of the 2025–26 Asian Le Mans Series, taking a lone win at Abu Dhabi to end the season eighth in points.

+For the rest of 2026, Pauwels returned to Comtoyou Racing for another dual campaign in both the GT World Challenge Europe Endurance Cup and GT World Challenge Europe Sprint Cups.
+During 2026, Pauwels also joined Heart of Racing Team to make his FIA World Endurance Championship debut at the 6 Hours of Imola in LMGT3.

+Personal life

+Pauwels is a third generation racing driver; his grandfather Benny competed in domestic rallycross competitions, whilst his father Koen raced in the inaugural World Rallycross Championship.